pbayer/DiscreteEventsCompanion.jl/docs/src/actors.md

 > The concept of a unique global clock is not meaningful in the context of a distributed system of self-contained parallel agents. ...
 >
 > ... a *unique (linear) global time* is not definable.
 Instead, each computational agent has a local time which linearly orders the events as they occur at that agent, or alternately, orders the local states of that agent.
 These local orderings of events are related to each other by the activation ordering.
-The activation ordering represents the causal relationships between events happening at different agents. [^2]
+The activation ordering represents the causal relationships between events happening at different agents. [^3]

 Following this reasoning `DiscreteEvents` works with local times on each thread.
 In the parallel case the main clock is on thread one and operates as a global synchronizer for the local clocks on each thread.
 For its operation an actor gets from the main clock a reference to its local clock and thereby can access local time.

 [^1]: Gul Agha: Actors, A Model of Concurrent Computation in Distributed Systems.- 1986, MIT Press, 9
-[^2]: Ibid.
-9f
+[^2]: Vaughn Vernon, Reactive Messaging Patterns with the Actor Model.- 2016, Pearson, 14f
+[^3]: Gul Agha: 9f